 - Group: View consolidated data for all of your selected domains.

-On the right side of the header menu, you can further customize your view by selecting your preferred devices, time period, and country being analyzed.
+On the second row of the header menu, you can further customize your view by selecting your preferred channel, devices, time period, and country being analyzed.

 - Desktop: Analyzing only ads that appeared on desktop browsing.